tyeen/BlockJump/README.md

 For now, I couldn't do more beyond that.

 This plug-in is built under OS X 10.9.2 & Xcode 5.1.
-I didn't test it on other versions.
+I haven't tested it on other versions.

 ### Installation
 Download the source and open it in Xcode.
-Run build(cmd + B) and that's all.
+Run build(`cmd` + `B`) and that's all.
 Now restart Xcode and it should work now.

 ### Uninstallation
-Just delete the bundle named BlockJump.xcplugin in
+Just delete the bundle named `BlockJump.xcplugin` in

     ~/Library/Application Support/Developer/Shared/Xcode/Plug-ins